gzcarlos/lm-corre/README.md

 * sharing post through Facebook and Twitter

-This are the main functionalities
+This are the main functionalities.